Looking-Glass/LookingGlassCoreSDK/ExampleProject/README.md

 To show the views simultaneously, we use a **light field shader** to scramble the pixels in the quilt, making it appear as a 3D hologram when viewed through the Looking Glass.

 Each Looking Glass display has a unique set of **calibration** values, which describe its optical properties.
 These are converted to **uniforms** (values passed from the CPU to the GPU at runtime) for the light field shader.
-Calibration values are read over USB by **HoloPlay Service** and could be accessed via HoloPlay Core.
+Calibration values are read over USB by **Looking Glass Bridge** and could be accessed via Looking Glass Core.

 For the calibration to apply correctly, the rendering context must be perfectly aligned to the display.
 Your application can achieve this by creating a fullscreen, undecorated window.
 In this example we will use the GLFW library to create our window.

-HoloPlay Core provides the source code for the light field shader as well as an interface to access the calibration values and exact window positions for each connected Looking Glass.
+Looking Glass Core provides the source code for the light field shader as well as an interface to access the calibration values and exact window positions for each connected Looking Glass.

 This has been a brief overview of a complex process.
 For a more in-depth explanation of quilts, light fields, virtual camera setup, and the principles behind Looking Glass technology, please check out [More References](#more-references).